msdec321/druid-sim/README.md

 ## Encounters

-Face off against configurable raid encounters with realistic damage patterns.
-The simulator features tank damage, raid-wide AoE, and random target mechanics.
-Currently contains three "training dummy" encounters (single tank, two tank, and three tank).
-The plan will be to have simulated encounters of each boss in Sunwell Plateau (Kalecgos through Kil'jaeden), and perhaps more.
+The simulation will feature standalone encounters of each boss in Sunwell Plateau (Kalecgos through Kil'jaeden), and perhaps more.
+Currently implemented is a Brutallus encounter along with a few target dummy encounters.
-Currently Resto Shamans will cast Chain Heal on the raid.
-TODO: Will add functionality to allow Holy Paladins and Priests to heal as well.
 Raid-frames are based on a standard GRID2 layout.
 I don't particularly plan on adding templates for other raidframe addons.
 TODO: Add mouseover casting support

+Below is a description of how each boss' abilities and damage profiles have been implemented.

+### Brutallus

 ## Gearsets